sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 .. code:: bash

-   centrifuge -x p_compressed -U example.fa --report-file report.txt -S results.txt
+   centrifuge -x p_compressed+h+v -U example.fa --report-file report.txt -S results.txt

 However, if we do not have fastq-files we may have to use the  ``-f`` option, which tells |centrifuge| that it is dealing with a fasta-formated file.